ececmk/ececmk/README.md

 Front End Developer
 -----------------------

-As a junior frontend developer with a background in law and journalism, I bring a unique perspective and skill set to the world of web development.
+As a frontend developer with a background in law and journalism, I bring a unique perspective and skill set to the world of web development.
 I am passionate about creating visually appealing and user-friendly websites and applications that solve real-world problems and enhance the user experience.

 As a lifelong learner, I am constantly seeking new challenges and opportunities to improve my skills and knowledge.
 I am currently seeking opportunities to apply my frontend development skills to meaningful and rewarding projects.